patternfly/patternfly-org/packages/v4/patternfly-docs/content/get-started/upgrade.md

     <Page onPageResize={resize2}>
     ```

-- We've deprecated the `PageHeader`, `PageHeaderTools`, `PageHeaderToolsGroup`, and `PageHeaderToolsItem` components.
+- Deprecated the `PageHeader`, `PageHeaderTools`, `PageHeaderToolsGroup`, and `PageHeaderToolsItem` components.
 A fix will update code to point to the new deprecated import, but we recommend replacing with `Masthead` and its related components [(#8854)](https://github.com/patternfly/patternfly-react/pull/8854)

     Previous implementation: